 White oak offers several advantages starting with its resistance to water and insects.
 It’s also the white oak’s strengths, its overall density, and tight grains that make it quite strong and bug resistant.

-White oak does well in wet areas because it has relatively few pores that allow the water inside.
+The timber does well in wet areas because it has relatively few pores that allow the water inside.
 It also ages quite well and needs relatively little maintenance compared to most other woods.

 This is where staining pine to look like white oak comes in.